pchemguy/spec-kit/templates/capabilities/capabilities.md

 The LLM MUST NOT:

-- construct anchors independently of classification;
+- construct capabilities independently of classification;
 - restate the entire target scope as a single capability;
 - allow solution forms, technologies, or delivery contexts to subsume core user intent;
 - collapse distinct capabilities due to shared implementation;